webinar on-demand viewing time

 You’ve caught your audience’s attention enough to get them to click through to your landing page and register for your event.
 This is no time to scare them off with a cumbersome registration form asking for a ton of information.
 Ask only for the basics: name, company, title, company size and email address.
 You should be able to gather plenty of additional details about each of your attendees through their interactivity with engagement tools inside the webinar.
 Polls, for example, are a great way to get more in-depth information about your prospects and customers, without having to ask for it inside a form.

-Your webinar is going to generate a wealth of data.
+Your webinar is going to generate a lot of data.
 Make sure you’re set up to quickly and easily spread those data-rich insights across your company by integrating your webinars with your marketing automation, CRM platform, social media channels and more.
-Direct access to your data will help you understand what your audience wants, so you can optimize future webinars.
+Direct access to your data will help you understand what your audience wants so you can optimize future webinars.

-We all know first impressions count—so don’t put your audience off with cluttered presentation slides filled to the brim with dull stock imagery and cheesy clip art.
+First impressions count—so don’t put your audience off with cluttered presentation slides filled to the brim with dull stock imagery and cheesy clip art.
 Keep your slides clean, with no more than three bullet points per slide.
-If you are going to use imagery, choose eye-catching photography that adds value to your talking points, and beware of low-res images that look grainy or pixelated.
+If you are going to use imagery, choose eye-catching photography that adds value to your talking points and beware of low-res images that look grainy or pixelated.

 Nothing ruins a great webinar faster than lousy video or audio.
 Equip your team with the technology they need to create a captivating webinar.
 For audio-only webinars, invest in a good-quality headset and do your best to dial in from a landline or use the microphone on your computer.
 Even better, use your webcam to present by video during your webinars.
 A video presentation puts an energetic subject matter expert in front of your audience, humanizing your brand and making an emotional connection with your audience.
 Make sure you’re using a good quality camera with a built-in mic, and test it before you deliver a live event.